Top Quark Physics at the Tevatron: Measurements of Top-Quark Properties

 To make precise measurements of the \ttbar\ production cross section requires a good understanding of the reconstruction and identification efficiencies as well as a careful evaluation of the background processes that mimic the \ttbar\ signal.
 Because of this, the cross section analysis also then serves as a foundation on which most the rest of the \ttbar\ analyses are built.
 The \ttbar\ cross section measurement is performed by evaluating the following formula:

 where $N_{o}$ is the observed number of events after selection, $N_{b}$ is the estimated mean number of background events, $\epsilon_{\ttbar}$ is the signal efficiency evaluated using \ttbar\ Monte Carlo, ${\cal B}$ is the relevant final-state-dependent \ttbar\ branching fraction, and $\int {\cal L} dt $ is the integrated luminosity for the particular set of triggers used for the measurement.
 It is worth noting that since $\epsilon_{\ttbar}$ is increasing with the top-quark mass the measured cross section is quoted at a given \mt .
-The numerator in Eq.~\ref{eq:xsection} can be evaluated either using event counting after applying the final selection criteria or by fitting a discriminant variable that separates signal and background to estimate the relative contributions of each to the surviving event sample.
+The numerator in Eq.~\ref{eq:xsection} can be evaluated either using event counting after applying the final selection criteria or by fitting a discriminant variable that separates signal and background to estimate the relative contributions of each to the selected event sample.
 The use of $b$-tagging is helpful to discriminate \ttbar\ signal from background.
-If $b$-tagging is employed, $N_{o}-N_{b}$ is usually evaluated by event counting as for events with many $b$-jets the signal purity is higher.
+If $b$-tagging is employed, $N_{o}-N_{b}$ is usually evaluated by event counting since events with $b$-jets have higher signal purity.